 Catheter drainage bag: Place drainage bag on resident.
 Option: Disconnect catheter from drainage tubing.
 CPM exercise machine: Disconnect from electrical outlet.
-Feeding pump assembly : Remove tubing from pump.
+Feeding pump assembly: Remove tubing from pump.
 Remove bag from pole and place next to resident.
 Option: Disconnect feeding line from NG-tube or G-tube.
 IV: Clamp line or leave it open (at the discretion of the nurse).
 Remove bag from pole and place on bed.
-IV with pump: If pump is not needed: Remove IV tubing from pump.
+IV with pump: If pump is not needed: ii pump is not necucu.

+Remove IV tubing from pump.
 Remove bag from pole and place on bed.